rotationalio/rotational.io/content/en/authors/edwin-schmierer/_index.md

     icon: 'fa-twitter'
 aliases: /bio/edwin-schmierer
 ---
-Edwin Schmierer, co-founder and COO of Rotational Labs, is an accomplished business executive with over 20 years of experience leading high-impact organizations in both the private sector and academia.
+**Edwin Schmierer**, co-founder and COO of Rotational Labs, is an accomplished business executive with over 20 years of experience leading high-impact organizations in both the private sector and academia.
 In his role, he focuses on strategy, marketing, finance, operations, and product development.

 Edwin has been instrumental in facilitating the development of AI products that address complex challenges, resulting in enhanced efficiency and growth for clients.
 Edwin’s commitment to responsible data stewardship is evident through his efforts in joining the EU-US Data Privacy Framework, reinforcing the company’s dedication to privacy in an era of data-driven innovation.